 - commercial heat pump water headers (suspended from 19 December 2024)

-Changes to the Peak Demand Reduction Scheme Rule were published on 29 August 2025 and commences on 12 September 2025.
+This change to the Peak Demand Reduction Scheme Rule was published on 29 August 2025 and commenced on 12 September 2025.

 Changes include: